Charge gap and charge redistribution among copper and oxygen orbitals in the normal state of the Emery model: Zero doping

 Since the Cu orbital is slightly more than half filled (i.e. $n_d = 1+2\eta$), it is instructive to analyse its associated spin local moment.
 Figure~\ref{fig:zero-doping}(c) shows the local moment squared on the Cu orbital, $m_d^2 = (n_{d \uparrow} - n_{d \downarrow})^2 = n_d -2D$, where $D$ is the double occupancy, as a function of $U_d$ for different values of $\tilde{\epsilon}_p -\epsilon_d$.
 Upon increasing $U_d$ at fixed $\tilde{\epsilon}_p -\epsilon_d$, $m_d^2$ increases, as the double occupancy of the Cu orbitals becomes energetically unfavourable.
 Upon increasing $\tilde{\epsilon}_p -\epsilon_d$ at fixed $U_d$, $m_d^2$ decreases due to the increased mixed character of the hole (i.e. $n_d \rightarrow 1$ for $\epsilon_p \rightarrow -\infty$).

 At lower temperatures than that used here, it is expected that the large local moments on nearest Cu orbitals may arrange themselves in an antiferromagnetic pattern~\cite{Scalettar:PRB1991, ArrigoniCuO2, Cui:PRR2020}, owing to the superexchange mechanism~\cite{AndersonSE, Anderson:1987, Dagotto:RMP1994}.
+Note however, that thermal fluctuations prevent long-range order in two dimensions~\cite{MWtheorem}, but in real materials, small inter-plane coupling suffice to induce long-range order at a small but non-zero temperature.